AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 clusters by ACS v3.

 Normally an installation of ACS will clone a copy of this repo into its internal on-prem Git server.
-From their the edge clusters will pull the Helm charts using Flux.
+From there the edge clusters will pull the Helm charts using Flux.

 Helm charts are made available from the Manager by creating